Cloudxtreme/apidocs/system/j.system.process.md

 @return: PID of the daemonized process
 @rtype: number

-### def execute(command , dieOnNonZeroExitCode=True, outputToStdout=False, useShell = False, ignoreErrorOutput=False) (l1300)

-Executes a command, returns the exitcode and the output
+#### def runScript(script, showOutput=False, captureOutput=True, maxSeconds=0,

+Execute a Python script

+This function executes a Python script, making sure the script output will not be buffered.

+For an overview of the parameters and function behaviour, see the documentation of L\{jumpscale.system.process.run\}.

-@param command: command to execute
+@param script: Script to execute
-@param dieOnNonZeroExitCode: boolean to die if got non zero exitcode
-@param outputToStdout: boolean to show/hide output to stdout
-@param ignoreErrorOutput standard stderror is added to stdout in out result, if you want to make sure this does not happen put on True
-@rtype: integer represents the exitcode plus the output of the executed command if exitcode is not zero then the executed command returned with errors
+@type script: string

+@return: Tuple containing subprocess exitcode, stdout and stderr output
+@rtype: tuple(number, string, string)

+@raise ValueError: Script is not an existing file

+@see: jumpscale.system.process.run

-### def setEnvironmentVariable(varnames, varvalues) (l1700)
+#### def setEnvironmentVariable(varnames, varvalues)

 Set the value of the environment variables C\{varnames\}.
 Existing variable are overwritten